 4. 90% satisfaction among employees with job-related conditions.

 While we know that most of you strive to stay focused on those ultimate destinations, we understand that there are numerous “urgent” issues with which you must wrestle.
 We also understand that there are a few such issues that you simply cannot do anything about – right now.

 We continue to be frustrated on behalf of every leader, decision-maker and honest line employee in every agency we work with on a variety of issues.
 For example, we continue to be frustrated that many agencies choose to subsidize, and retain, a few folks who consistently siphon off precious, finite resources to satisfy their own, selfish needs and, in doing so, cause deflection of those resources away from the four items listed above.
 (The irony is not lost on us that those few tend to be the same folks who proudly, boastfully, tell us about their “integrity”.)

-Perhaps I was in the military too long – but I frequently wonder what is happening to personal loyalty, personal pride, and personal honor.
+Perhaps I was in the military too long – but I frequently wonder what is happening to personal integrity, personal loyalty, personal pride, and personal honor.